Meet our deadly team!

 Tara Newen

-Co-Founder & National Co-ordinator
+Co-Founder & National Co-ordinator (Naarm)

-Tara, (she/her) is a Cham descendant Indigenous to the land now known as Vietnam.
+Tara (she/her) is a Cham descendant Indigenous to the land now known as Vietnam.
 She has extensive experience working with culturally and linguistically diverse communities and is a fifteen-year veteran.
-As a Family Services Practitioner, Tara has also worked for The Victorian Aboriginal Child Care Agency and several other not-for-profit welfare agencies.
+As a Family Services Practitioner, Tara has worked for The Victorian Aboriginal Child Care Agency and several other not-for-profit welfare agencies.
 Tara's involvement with the First Nations community in Melbourne was strengthened through her engagement with The Marge Tucker Hostel in Melbourne, where she provided trusted support for at-risk First Nations teenage girls.
 As Lead Practitioner of Children and Parenting Support Service for Western Melbourne, she established the Booron Program for First Nations parents and their children.

-Aunty Joan - Volunteer, Bundjalung Tiny Treasures
+Aunty Joan - Tiny Treasures (Bundjalung)

 Joan (she/her) is a retired social worker currently supporting refugees and asylum seekers.
 Her previous career involved social work in health and disability services, most recently in partnering with the families of young children with disabilities to assist them in accessing the needed resources.
 As part of this role, she worked with a First Nations playgroup on Bundjalung Country - a role in which she felt privileged to work and absolutely loved.
 These experiences sparked Joan's passion to volunteer in a role that strives to ensure that every child has equitable access to resources and equal opportunities for learning and development.
 When she heard about the aims of Books ’n’ Boots, it seemed a perfect fit!
 In her spare time, Joan advocates protecting the koala population and their habitat in her local area.
 She also makes Ooray/Davidson plum jam and enjoys kayaking with friends.